Congee: Thailand

-In Thai cuisine, rice congee, known as Chok or Jok (โจ๊ก, [tɕóːk], a loanword from Min Nan Chinese), is often served as breakfast with a raw or partially cooked egg added.
+In Thai cuisine, rice porridge, known as Chok or Jok (โจ๊ก, [tɕóːk], a loanword from Min Nan Chinese), is often served as breakfast with a raw or partially cooked egg added.
 Minced pork or beef and chopped spring onions are usually added, and the dish is optionally topped with a small donut-like pathongko, fried garlic, slivered ginger, and spicy pickles such as pickled radish.
 Although it is more popular as a breakfast dish, many stores specializing in Jok sell it throughout the day.
 Variations in the meat and toppings are also frequently found.
 It is especially popular during Thailand's cool season.

-Plain rice congee, known as khao tom kui (ข้าวต้มกุ๊ย), is served at specialty restaurants, which serve a multitude of side dishes to go with it, such as yam kun chiang (a Thai salad made with sliced dried Chinese sausages), mu phalo (pork stewed in soy sauce and five-spice powder), and mu nam liap (minced pork fried with chopped Chinese olives).
+Plain congee, known as khao tom kui (ข้าวต้มกุ๊ย), is served at specialty restaurants, which serve a multitude of side dishes to go with it, such as yam kun chiang (a Thai salad made with sliced dried Chinese sausages), mu phalo (pork stewed in soy sauce and five-spice powder), mu nam liap (minced pork fried with chopped Chinese olives), and pla rak kluai thot krob or pla rak kluai thot kratiam (deep-frying or frying with garlic horseface loach).

-Notable Jok eateries in Bangkok can be found in areas like Bang Rak on Charoen Krung, home to Jok Prince which received the Bib Gourmand from Michelin Guidebook, Talat Noi in Chinatown beside Wat Traimit near Hua Lamphong, and the Jok Chai neighbourhood in Lat Phrao, where the dish is available 24 hours a day.
-Khao tom kui is found in areas such as the Yaowarat and Wong Wian Yi Sip Song Karakadakhom (July 22 Circle) neighbourhoods.
+Notable Jok eateries in Bangkok can be found in areas like Bang Rak on Charoen Krung, home to Jok Prince which received the Bib Gourmand from Michelin Guidebook, Talat Noi in Chinatown beside Wat Traimit near Hua Lamphong, and the Chok Chai neighbourhood in Lat Phrao, where the dish is available 24 hours a day.
+Khao tom kui is found in areas, such as the Yaowarat and Wong Wian Yi Sip Song Karakadakhom (July 22 Circle).

 In a popular reference within the 2011 US comedy film The Hangover Part II set in Thailand, Jok is described as being a food for ″small babies and very old people″ with ″no taste″ that is nourishment ″everybody can digest″.
 The reference is used to describe the character of the protagonist Stu Price (portrayed by Ed Helms).